 Syngenta is one of the world’s leading agriculture companies.
 Our ambition is to help safely feed the world while taking care of the planet.
 We aim to improve the sustainability, quality and safety of agriculture with world-class science and innovative crop solutions.
 Our technologies enable millions of farmers around the world to make better use of limited agricultural resources.
 With 28,000 people in more than 90 countries, we are working to transform how crops are grown.

 “As a designer it was exactly how I envisioned the final product.
 We could not be happier.
-The responsiveness and friendliness from everyone at Cushing, made us feel welcome and important.”
+The responsiveness from everyone at Cushing, made us feel welcome & important.”

 How did this project come to fruition?
 Syngenta wanted a complete environmental branding solution for their Global and North American Seeds business.
 Syngenta is the world #3 in seeds – including row crops, vegetables and flowers.The branding is a mix of decorative privacy film for office conference rooms, canvas prints, and wall decor for the new corporate office.
 There were two central objectives to the installation: